Chiloé Island: Climate

+Climate data

 Alfaguara project

 The northwestern of Chiloé Island in Chiloé National Park has a great diversity of marine fauna, including blue whale, sei whale, Chilean dolphins and Peale's dolphins; sea lions, marine otters, and Magellanic penguin and Humboldt penguins.

 Nevertheless, this relatively undisturbed area faces different threats, like urban development, habitat degradation, land and marine pollution.

 The Alfaguara project (blue whale project), conducted by the Cetacean Conservation Center, is based at Puñihuil on the northwest coast.

 The project combines long-term research, educational and capacity building programs for marine conservation combined with the sustainable development of the local communities.
 The Islotes de Puñihuil Natural Monument is a group of three islets to the west and north of Puñihuil.
 The monument is the only known shared breeding site for Humboldt and Magellanic penguins.

 It is also a breeding area for other species, such as the red-legged cormorant and kelp gull.